WISDOM TOOTH EXTRACTION

 The surrounding area is cleaned, and the gum is stitched back together.
 These stitches will be removed in a second appointment a few days after the surgery.

 Recovery After Wisdom Tooth Extraction

-Immediately after the extraction, you may feel pressure discomfort around the area of the wisdom tooth.
+Immediately after the extraction, you may feel pressure discomfort around the area of the wisdom tooth in Singapore.
 This can be relieved by taking simple painkillers and consuming soft foods for the first few days.